National Parks & Lodges of the Old West

 Arrive in Rapid City, SD

-Arrive in Rapid City—South Dakota’s second largest city—and transfer to your hotel where you will meet your Expedition Leader and traveling companions for a welcome drink and expedition briefing.
-Rapid City’s location at the eastern slope of the Black Hills Mountain Range gives visitors easy access to all the surrounding attractions—from the beautiful state and national parks, to the man made wonders like Mount Rushmore and Crazy Horse Memorial.
-Take a stroll around beautiful downtown and learn about the 1972 Mill Creek floods that devastated so much of the area.
+Welcome to Rapid City—nicknamed The City of Presidents.
+Transfer to the hotel to meet fellow travel companions and your Expedition Leader for a welcome dinner and expedition briefing.
+Rapid City’s location at the eastern slope of the Black Hills Mountain Range gives visitors easy access to all the surrounding attractions—from the beautiful state and national parks, to the manmade wonders like Mount Rushmore and Crazy Horse Memorial.
+Take a stroll around beautiful downtown to spot just some of the 43 life-sized U.S. presidential bronze statues that reside on nearly every street corner.

 Badlands National Park / Custer State Park

 Following breakfast, head to Badlands National Park, with more than 244,000 acres of mixed-grass prairie featuring some of the most spectacular scenery and diverse wildlife in the region.
 Gaze in awe at the layered rock cliffs, towering spires, and narrow canyons that create this amazing landscape.
 An afternoon safari drive through the Custer State Park reserve takes you to magnificent vistas where herds of bison, elk, bighorn sheep, and other wildlife can be observed along the scenic roads.
 Beware of the “begging burros” who approach visitors looking for a handout!
-Later, sample Western specialties at a special chuck wagon cookout.
+Later, experience a traditional chuck wagon cookout.

 Overnight: Custer State Game Lodge (B,D)